+Utilities must build a digitally empowered workforce to meet increasing service demands.
 McKinsey estimates that digital collaboration has the potential to unlock more than \$100 billion in value - thanks in part to productivity boosts of 20-30%.1 HMI/SCADA systems can play an outsized role when it comes to productivity and collaboration for industrial processes.
 Outdated HMI/SCADA systems present significant opportunity costs.
-Organizations must rethink their HMI/SCADA management and deployment by taking a holistic approach to operations control.
+Infrastructure organizations must rethink their HMI/SCADA management and deployment by taking a holistic approach to operations control.
 They should implement digital infrastructure for improved data management and adopt hybrid cloud and on-premises solutions, which can help build workforce connectivity and give them access to higher-level capabilities, like AI-derived insights.
 A connected workforce, enabled to access context-specific information regardless of location, will drive operational efficiency, productivity, and agility.